Seven-segment display: History

 Some early seven-segment displays used incandescent filaments in an evacuated bulb; they are also known as numitrons.
 A variation (minitrons) made use of an evacuated potted box.
-Minitrons are filament segment displays that are housed in DIP packages like modern LED segment displays.
+Minitrons are filament segment displays that are housed in DIP (dual in-line package) packages like modern LED segment displays.
 They may have up to 16 segments.
 There were also segment displays that used small incandescent light bulbs instead of LEDs or incandescent filaments.
 These worked similarly to modern LED segment displays.

 Vacuum fluorescent display versions were also used in the 1970s.

 Many early (c.
 1970s) LED seven-segment displays had each digit built on a single die.
 This made the digits very small.
-Some included magnifying lenses onto the design in an attempt to make the digits more legible.
+Some included magnifying lenses in the design to try to make the digits more legible.
+Other designs used 1 or 2 dies for every segment of the display.

-The seven-segment pattern is sometimes used in posters or tags, where the user either applies color to pre-printed segments, or applies color through a seven-segment digit template, to compose figures such as product prices or telephone numbers.
+Liquid-crystal display (LCD) largely superseded LED seven-segment displays.
+The shapes of elements in an LCD panel are arbitrary since they are formed on the display by photolithography, while LED segments tend to be simple rectangles, because they have to be physically moulded to shape, which makes it difficult to form more complex shapes.
+However, the easy recognition of seven-segment displays, and the comparatively high visual contrast obtained by such displays relative to dot-matrix digits, makes seven-segment multiple-digit LCD screens very common on basic calculators.

-For many applications, dot-matrix LCDs have largely superseded LED displays in general, though even in LCDs, seven-segment displays are common.
-Unlike LEDs, the shapes of elements in an LCD panel are arbitrary since they are formed on the display by photolithography.
-In contrast, the shapes of LED segments tend to be simple rectangles, reflecting the fact that they have to be physically moulded to shape, which makes it difficult to form more complex shapes than the segments of 7-segment displays.
-However, the high recognition factor of seven-segment displays, and the comparatively high visual contrast obtained by such displays relative to dot-matrix digits, makes seven-segment multiple-digit LCD screens very common on basic calculators.
+Seven-segment displays have been recommended against for critical information (i.e. information that is dangerous to health or safety if misread) due to misreading if upside down or if segments are "stuck" on or off.
+Backlit dot-matrix LCDs have largely superseded seven-segment displays on such equipment.

-The seven-segment display has inspired type designers to produce typefaces reminiscent of that display (but more legible), such as New Alphabet, "DB LCD Temp", "ION B", etc.
+The seven-segment display has inspired type designers to produce typefaces reminiscent of that display (but more legible), such as New Alphabet, "DB LCD Temp", "ION B", etc. The seven-segment pattern is sometimes used in posters or tags, where the user either applies color to pre-printed segments, or applies color through a seven-segment digit template, to compose figures such as product prices or telephone numbers.

-Using a restricted range of letters that look like (upside-down) digits, seven-segment displays are commonly used by school children to form words and phrases using a technique known as "calculator spelling".
+Seven-segment displays, which use a restricted range of letters that look like (upside-down) digits, are commonly used by school children to form words and phrases using a technique known as "calculator spelling."